Jenni-Foued/holberton-system_engineering-devops/README.md

 This repository is made during my study at Holberton school while exploring the Shell, each project contains files that represents solutions to giving tasks

-### Shell

-**Shell** is a program which processes commands and returns output, like bash in Linux.
-Terminal is a program that run a shell, in the past it was a physical device (Before terminals were monitors with keyboards, they were teletypes) and then its concept was transferred into software, like Gnome-Terminal.

 **Project** | **Description**
 --- | ---
 [0x00-shell_basics](https://github.com/Jenni-Foued/holberton-system_engineering-devops/tree/master/0x00-shell_basics) | This project contains scripts using basic shell basic commands like: Listing a directory's contents, moving a file from a directory to another, creating symbolic link ...